wanglab-neuro/HighChannelCount-Ephys-Pipeline/pipeline_hms/README.md

 ```

-For the above sample data, the pipeline executed on the Kempner AI Cluster will be completed in 30 minutes.
+For the above sample data, the pipeline executed on the O2 Cluster will be completed in 60-120 minutes.

 ### 6. Results and Visualization